 Boreham suffered undiagnosed neck damage when he launched himself at Grice-Mullen, sending the Lions returner flying but leaving the Riders extremely skittish about Boreham’s prospects for a return this year.
 Whispers around the league persist he may never come back, though they are not uttered by the Burnaby native.

 McCallum, who returns to face his former Saskatchewan teammates, knows the dangers of being the proverbial penny on a railroad track, too.
 He suffered wrist and knee injuries when he was introduced to Hamilton returner Marquay McDaniel.

 There’s a fine line between making a play and risking injury, McCallum said, and the decision is not made easily in the relative blink of an eye.

-"It's OK to slow [a returner] down, but it's the equivalent of a quarterback trying to lay someone out.
-If you go down, it's not like you've got a backup," he said.
-Quick Links
+“It’s OK to slow [a returner] down, but it’s the equivalent of a quarterback trying to lay someone out.
+If you go down, it’s not like you’ve got a backup,” he said.

 “If I’m a special-teams coach, I’m telling you to be a safety; hang back.
 It’s stupid.”

 “I’m not allowed to [attempt another tackle].
 I’ll be more cautious,” he said before being shooed away by Riders handlers Thursday.

 With a roster premium on non-import kickers there’s a chance McCallum could eventually end up perfecting his tackling back with the Riders next season if Boreham is unable to make a recovery.